ruiyichee/SUTD-App-Store/ANGULAR2.md

 There are already many resources covering the basics and key concepts of the framework.
 Here’s a [quickstart guide](https://angular.io/guide/quickstart) that should get you started.
 There is also a curated [list of resources](http://www.angular2.com/) for learning how to Angular2.

 ## What language does Angular 2 use?
-All your frontend template stuff is still HTML, CSS/SCSS, but your JavaScript is now *Typescript*
+All your frontend template stuff is still HTML, CSS/SCSS, but your JavaScript is now *Typescript*.
+Basically, Typescript compiles to JavaScript and Angular 2 automatically does that when the project is compiled.
+Some people prefer Typescript because they think that it is syntactically easier to read and understand than JavaScript.
 > Angular2 uses Typescript which is a superset of Javascript.
 If you are already familiar with ES6 and Babel, it should not bother you.

 ## Comparison between Angular 2, Vue.js and React.js